 We offer free certified medical translation by phone in more than 170 languages for those with limited or no English language understanding.
 This service is always available, 365 days a year, 24 hours a day.
 Please ask staff to help you access this service.

-We work with the Halton Multicultural Council to provide interpreters for more than 130 languages.
+We work with HMC Connections to provide interpreters for more than 130 languages.
 You can directly arrange an interpreter during and outside of business hours or request staff assistance to do so.

 Hearing Assistance Devices

 Halton Healthcare provides several types of assistive devices to help hearing-impaired patients.
-These include teletypewriters (TTY), sound amplification units (like Pocket Talkers). amplified telephones as well as close-captioned television.
+These include sound amplification units (like Pocket Talkers), amplified telephones as well as close-captioned television.
 Please contact staff for help accessing any of these devices.

 Service animals, such as guide dogs, help people with disabilities accomplish tasks in their daily life, including accessing healthcare.
 Such animals are welcome at Halton Healthcare If you are an inpatient: